 Therefore, many are reluctant to move up to the Enterprise plan as due to the distrust in the pricing structure.

 The biggest downfall for Shopify was their transaction fees for third party gateways, however their transparency in this is commendable.
 The last thing you want as a retailer is a nasty surprise in your bill at the end of the month.
-With the Plus package as well, there are no transaction fees.

 Score: Shopify – 9 Bigcommerce – 7 Magento – 4